AppleWin/AppleWin/source/frontends/sdl/README.md

 On a Raspberry Pi, one needs the KMS (fake or not).
 Better performance has been observed with the ``opengles2`` driver (use ``sa2 --sdl-driver 1``).

-It is possible to run the CPU in a separate thread to keep the emulator running in real time (necessary for slower Pis, with some Apple video types and bigger window sizes):
-- ``sa2 -m``
-- optionally add ``-l``

 ## Dear ImGui

 With the flag ``--imgui``, the rendering if performned with [Dear ImGui](https://github.com/ocornut/imgui).
 In this case ``--sdl-driver`` is ignored and a OpenGL ES2.0 implementation is required.